+Currency Minimum inves tment Management Management fee

+amount Annual remune ration

-Currency Minimum investment Management fee Distributio amount Annual remunera EUR none up to 1.500 % of the annually (A) or fund assets none
+EUR none up to 1.50 % of the annually (A) or

+fund assets none

 Tranche RZ

 No distribution fee will be paid out as part of the management fee for this unit class.
 Instead, the relevant service provider may directly charge the investor its advisory costs in accordance with its individual agreement.